heyitsbench/mod-ptr-template/README.md

 - [acidmanifesto](https://github.com/acidmanifesto) for providing portions of the [skip-dk-starting-area module](https://github.com/azerothcore/mod-skip-dk-starting-area) as well as an example of storing SQL results into variables.
 - [AnchyDev](https://github.com/AnchyDev) for pointing out some much needed info regarding item storage and TaskScheduler implementation.
 - [Nyeriah](https://github.com/Nyeriah) for identifying a couple points of confusion to me, resulting in issues.
+- [ratkosrb](https://github.com/ratkosrb) for creating the VMaNGOS premade character sets and allowing them to be adapted for this module.